 Using SVSUSecure or SVSUPreferred requires your device to authenticate to the network with your SVSU credentials.
 Your web traffic is then encrypted (data gets scrambled), which makes it difficult for a hacker to intercept your data.

-Users concerned about personal identity and data theft should use this SVSUSecure SSID for increased protection.
+Users concerned about personal identity and data theft should use SVSUSecure or SVSUPreferred SSID for increased protection.

 - SVSUOpen (no encryption/security, but easy open access)